Impact

 Risk and Exploitability

 Because the attack vector relies on manipulating network traffic that the browser receives, an adversary only needs to deliver crafted responses to a vulnerable client.
-The vulnerability is not marked in the CISA KEV catalog and no EPSS score is available, indicating that publicly known exploitation is not documented.
-However, given the high impact on confidentiality and integrity, the overall risk is elevated for systems that rely on strict CSP enforcement.
+The vulnerability is not marked in the CISA KEV catalog.
+The EPSS score is < 1%, indicating a very low probability of exploitation and that public attacks are not yet documented.
+The CVSS score of 6.5 indicates the vulnerability is of medium severity.
+However, given the impact on confidentiality and integrity, the overall risk is elevated for systems that rely on strict CSP enforcement.
 Without a patch, the flaw could be leveraged to inject malicious code into trusted web pages.
 Current mitigation efforts should treat this as a medium‑severity risk pending an update.

 OpenCVE Enrichment